- Email: Thomas.Dyer@lewisbrisbois.com

 - Fax: 303.861.7767

 Thomas Dyer is an associate in the Denver office of Lewis Brisbois and a member of the Antitrust & Competition Practice.
-His practice also focuses on Corporate Transactions and Litigation, and Employment Law.
+His practice also focuses on Corporate Transactions and Litigation, and Securities Litigation.
 Thomas represents public and private companies in a wide array of matters, including civil litigation, compliance, transactional and document drafting, and other corporate work.
 Thomas worked for Lewis Brisbois as a clerk during his final year of law school before joining the firm as an associate.

 Thomas earned his Juris Doctor in 2019 from the University of Denver Sturm College of Law, where he served as Senior Editor for the Race to the Bottom, a blog discussing current corporate laws and emerging topics, including cryptocurrency and securities regulations.
 Thomas received his Bachelor of Arts in Economics from Colorado State University, after competing in collegiate hockey his first year in college.
 Thomas' background in economics enables him to speak the language of his clients and view legal issues with an eye on business implications.